-IT services are typically made up of a bunch of individual components — things like servers, software and middleware, and unique configuration information.
-In ITIL, Service Asset and Configuration Management, or SACM, is about properly planning and managing (and even being able to report and audit) the relationships and attributes of all of these components, across every service in your infrastructure.
+In ITIL v3, Service Asset and Configuration Management (SACM) is about properly planning and managing (and reporting and auditing) the relationships and attributes of all of these components, across every service in your infrastructure.

-- Configuration management, which tracks the configurations of and relationships between the various components (or configuration items) of your various IT services
+- Configuration management which tracks the configurations of and relationships between the various components (configuration items or CIs) of your various IT services

 According to ITIL, SACM is: